PDXpert PLM Software

 The PDXpert database includes a set of read-only views that contain part, document and change form records.
-You can use these views as the basis for Data Transformations and, via an Open Database Connectivity ("ODBC") client, extract data for reporting and other applications.
+You can use these views as the basis for Transforms and, via an Open Database Connectivity ("ODBC") client, extract data for part lookup, reporting and other applications.

-There are 3 classes of read-only views within PDXpert:
+There are 3 kinds of read-only views within PDXpert:

 An ODBC client using a public view directly must

 handle all data types/sizes in the table; or

 SELECT only those columns that contain data types that it can handle.

 Otherwise, the ODBC client application must extract compatible data from a public view via a user-specified view.

 User-specified views ("UDV") can be added to the PDXpert database using the Views collection, in the Collection Explorer's General group.
 UDVs select data from public views and other user-specified views.
 A UDV can exclude columns, filter data, perform calculations, reformat data and CAST() data types to other more convenient types.
 User-specified views are always contained in the viewer schema, and begin with the characters My…; for example, viewer.MyReleasedParts.

 A server UDV selects data from public views using standard Microsoft SQL Server syntax.

 A client UDV selects data from a limited set of public views (viewer.ItemView, viewer.ItemMasterView, viewer.SourceItemMasterView, and viewer.FilePairMasterView) that are materialized on the client.
 The query SELECT statement must conform to SQLite or SQL Server syntax, depending on the option chosen in the user's User Settings Enable local views option.